 Limit caffeine and alcohol – we know, easier said than done!

 When you consume caffeine, it may stimulate your gut and lead to spasms that cause bloating and can last for over a few hours.
-With regular consumption, it could be a permanent issue.
+With regular consumption, it could be a permanent issue what can never relieve bloating.
 Bloating is one of the most common effects drinking alcohol can have on the body.
 It is an inflammatory substance, meaning it tends to cause swelling in the body, face and even dehydrates your skin.

 Stay away from gas-inducing foods.